 Class of Memberships

-There are four classes of ASHK members
+There are five classes of ASHK members.

 Fellow Members shall be entitled to vote at the General Meetings, to nominate candidates for election of Council Members, be elected as Council Members, and generally to exercise the full rights of a Member.
 Fellow Members are also entitled to use the FASHK designation